Opticho/AnalysisPatentCode/README.md

     if you have to try again to search, you have to delete the text file.
     And please delete my example files(txt and pdf both) if you test my code.
     ------------------------------------------------------------------------------------------
     update 20200608.
-I didn't think about ocurring request error caused by the host rejection.
+I didn't think about occurring request error caused by the host rejection.
     It seems to protect from the overflow. so I just change this code repository to private.

 ## 1. Requirements